Polytoria/Docs/docs/objects/static-classes/Camera.md

 ### FlySpeed:int { property }

-The camera speed when the camera is in FreeCam mode.
+Determines the camera speed when the camera is in `FreeCam` mode.

 **Example**